mauri870/mauri870/README.md

 ## Elastic

 Senior Software Engineer on the Logstash Data Processing team.
-Building a compiler that powers Streams, Elastic's next-generation unified data ingest and processing platform.
+Building the compiler and execution engine that powers Streams, Elastic's next-generation unified data ingest and processing platform.

 Previously on the Ingest team (Beats / Elastic Agent / EDOT), focused on migrating to an OpenTelemetry component/collector architecture.